 Historians differ on the exact number of Muslims remaining in the city, in the absence of a trustworthy source.
 According to the report by a royal administrator, 53 Muslim families converted to Christianity.
-They became the first inhabitants of the destroyed city,
+They became the first inhabitants of the destroyed city, settling down near the fortress.
+The marriage rule meant they could only choose a spouse from their community, which isolated them from other groups.

-Ottoman living there.
+The 1771 census recorded 62 families regarded as Ottoman living there.
 The Greeks, separated because of their Greek Orthodox religion, had all been born in the historical region of Macedonia.
 13 of them went on to take the oath of fealty to the Queen Maria Theresa on December 29, 1773.
 Hungarians, Germans, Slovaks, Poles and Serbs had also settled in the city.